nmittal1404/robohand/README.md

 # robohand
-Magic Glove - Robotic Hand (This project was part of Oracle Maker Faire 2017)
+Magic Glove - Robotic Hand (This project is part of Oracle Maker Faire 2017)

 Summary: You wear our magic glove, when you bend your fingers, robotic hand fingers also bend.